tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **identical CD8<sup>+</sup> T cell clone found in 4 tissues in a patient with widespread irAEs (duodenum for enteritis irAE, PBMCs, original tumor and liver metastasis responses as well), evidence for crossreactivity underlying irAEs OR common antigen between tumor and self underlying irAEs**
 ## Discussion
  - tissue-resident memory T cells may underlie irAEs (common in barrier tissue)
- - **duodenitis blocked by antibody to integrin alpha 4 beta 7 (LPAM-1) which blocks T cell infiltraton into GI tract, suggesting that GI toxicity resulted from circulating T cells trafficked to GI tract following expansion elsewhere i.e. in the tumor perhaps**
+ - **duodenitis blocked by antibody to integrin α 4 β 7 (LPAM-1) which blocks T cell infiltraton into GI tract, suggesting that GI toxicity resulted from circulating T cells trafficked to GI tract following expansion elsewhere i.e. in the tumor perhaps**
 # Expression of MHC class II in T cells is associated with increased HIV-1 expression
  - CD4 primary HIV-1 infection receptor, expressed on T cells, monocytes, macrophages, DCs
  - MHC class II molecules undetectable on resting T cells, expressed highly on activated T cells, unclear function (vs. clear antigen presentation function on APCs to CD4<sup>+</sup> T cells), perhaps also antigen presentation